Aviation Humidity Control

 The applications in the aviation industry are extremely diverse and include both dew point control as well as relative humidity.
-For example, a relative humidity (RH) of 40% is desired in order to eliminate corrosion, spoilage, and breakdowns during production, storage and during operation of the aircrafts.
+For example, a relative humidity (RH) of 40% is desired in order to eliminate corrosion, spoilage, and breakdowns during the production, storage and operation of the aircraft.
 For other applications, it might be necessary to ensure condensation doesn’t form by controlling the dew point to prevent corrosion.

 Some of the problems that we have come across in this industry include:

 - Avionics and the prevention of condensation

 - Transportation of parts in self-contained controlled environments

 - Long-term protection of museum pieces or in aircraft hangers

 - The production of canopies for fighter jets

 We developed a new transportation system, which allows controlled and conditioned environments on a moving vehicle measuring over 30m long.
 Both temperature and humidity are controlled to specific set points while overcoming the required power supply on a moving vehicle.